Distributed Map Classification using Local Observations: Case Studies and Simulations

-We also evaluate time used for various number of robots to reach a classification accuracy threshold of $97\%$ in Fig. \ref{fig:time} (a).
-The network of robots shows a relatively intuitive result that to archive a certain accuracy the time cost $T$ is inversely proportional to the number of robots $N$.
-Since all robots are identical, the total power consumption $T \times N$ for various number of robots in the network is also shown in Fig. \ref{fig:time} (a).
-This result indicates the total energy cost for a network of robots would be dramatically reduced as the number of robots increases.
+We evaluate the average time used for robots to reach a classification accuracy threshold ($97\%$) in Fig. \ref{fig:time} (a).
+It shows an intuitive result that to achieve a certain accuracy, the time cost $T$ is inversely proportional to the number of robots $N$.
+Since all robots are identical, the total power consumption (e.g., battery life) $T \times N$ is a valid measure for the cost of the completion of a task.
+We refer to the result in Fig. \ref{fig:time} (a), which indicates the total energy cost for a network of robots would be dramatically reduced as the number of robots increases.
+It should be emphasized that there exists an optimal number of robots for a certain task since it takes at least $T=1$ for any number of robots to complete the task.

-The sparsely connected network also grants the robustness to the architecture, since robots can reform to a new communication network $\mathcal{G}(t)$ with a previously learned star graph $\mathcal{S}_k$.
-We validate the robustness by letting 20 robots trained with Sparse-<5> to classify the map with $T = 10$.
-We randomly remove some robots from network during the task, and evaluate the testing results of remaining robots.
-The result is shown in Fig. \ref{fig:time} (b) as the proposed scalable communication structure preserve a good performance until losing $80\%$ of the robots.
+The star graph decomposition grants the robustness to the architecture since robots can always reform a new communication network $\tilde{\mathcal{G}}(t)$ with star graphs $\{\mathcal{S}_1,\dots, \mathcal{S}_{\delta} \}$, which they have been trained with.
+We validate the robustness by letting 20 robots trained with Star-<5> classify the map with $T = 10$.
+We randomly remove some robots from the network during the task and evaluate the remaining robots' testing results.
+The result is shown in Fig. \ref{fig:time} (b) as the proposed architecture preserves a good performance until losing $80\%$ of the robots.
+Such decomposition has many other practical implications, including minimizing the number of message transmissions over the network and enhancing network privacy and security due to short-range communication.